Skip to content

 The API is described in the api package of the library.
 This package only includes an interface.
 To actually instantiate a working window, one must use one of the two available implementations:

-By having the an abstract API, one benefit is that the underlying implementation can be swapped.
-In fact, there were successful ports to the API to SDL2 but due to complexities in building so and dll files, it was rolled back in favour of GLFW.
+By having an abstract API, the underlying implementation can be swapped.
+There were successful ports to SDL2, but due to complexities in building .so and .dll files, it was rolled back in favour of GLFW.

-In it's core, a developer need only implement the Controller interface, in order to get keyboard, mouse, etc. events and be able to make changes to the window object itself.
+At its core, a developer needs only to implement the Controller interface in order to receive keyboard, mouse, and gamepad events and make changes to the window object itself.

-Following is a simple code for starting an app:
+The following is a minimal example for starting an app:

 package main